 Paydata’s salary benchmarking service helps you to allocate effective salary ranges to each pay grade or band of your new structure, giving you the tools necessary to reduce staff turnover while increasing employee engagement.
 Using our service will help you to compare pay and benefits packages within both your industry and the general market.
 You will be provided with a comprehensive breakdown of the analysis, allowing you to confidently attach competitive salary guidelines to each pay grade.

 Another key point to consider is to determine how employees can progress through the pay structure as their careers advance.
 Setting clear and concise guidelines for this in advance will make sure the specifics of the structure are defined for employees, management teams, and HR personnel alike, ensuring that future transitions can be handled smoothly.

 Although this will be largely dependent on factors like the size of the organisation, you will need to agree whether the new pay structure will be rolled out gradually or launched in one go.

-Prior to implementation, it’s essential to outline the new pay structure and communicate changes with all employees.
+Before implementation, it’s essential to outline the new pay structure and communicate changes with all employees.
 Ensure that everyone understands how and why the change is happening, as well as how it may affect their own salary or benefits package.
 Again, this will vary from business to business, but it may be sensible to include an appeals procedure for employees to query any specifics.

 As mentioned above, regular reviews and frequent evaluation is needed to ensure that the pay structure is working effectively and that any issues are swiftly resolved.
 It’s essential to make sure that the business’ pay structure remains fit for purpose, especially if the organisation has recently undergone a lot of changes or has a high staff turnover.